imperator93/subtitle-parser/README.md

-forgot to change the file name haha now you know what i was watching
+forgot to change the file name haha... now you know what i was watching